This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

-Strategy Teams: Each one of the three strategies will be implemented by specific Co-PIs and University personnel.
+Strategy Teams: Each one of the three strategies is implemented by specific Co-PIs and University personnel.

 The intellectual merit of TRANSFORM begins with the support of the administration and is realized through the competencies of the Co-PIs to understand the nature of the problems associated with female faculty and to address them with successful, adapted strategies to transform the university’s culture at three distinct points: at recruitment, during scholarship growth, and as professional horizons expand.

 The broader impact of TRANSFORM will be felt as the potential of female faculty -- recruited and committed to teaching and research – can be realized.
 Their professional goals need not be diminished to reflect the intrinsic constraints of their life and career circumstances.
 Further, TRANSFORM will enhance the future presence of female faculty by enabling the conditions for career satisfaction and growth.
 Both the Dual Career Services and the Leadership Developments will be available to the entire North West Pennsylvania regional academic and business community.